 Program overview

-The Creative Writing Certificate at Camosun College is designed for those who wish to explore the power and beauty of the written word.
-This program allows students to hone their skills and develop their unique voice through various modes of writing, including fiction, creative non-fiction, poetry, and scriptwriting.
-Students will have the opportunity to experiment with sub-genres such as speculative fiction and writing for children, fostering creativity and personal expression in a supportive environment.
+The Creative Writing Certificate program at Camosun College is designed to help students hone their writing skills and develop their unique voice.
+This program encourages exploration across various modes of writing, including fiction, creative non-fiction, poetry, and scriptwriting.
+Students will have the opportunity to experiment with sub-genres such as speculative fiction and writing for children.
+With a focus on creativity and personal expression, this program aims to empower students to tell their own stories in their own style.

-The Creative Writing Certificate program is structured to provide flexibility and a comprehensive learning experience.
-The program length is 8 months, and students can choose to study either full-time or part-time.
-Key features of the program include:
+The Creative Writing Certificate program is structured to provide flexibility and support for students.
+Key features include:

 • Workshop-style approach with small class sizes

-• Option to participate in an internship for hands-on industry experience
+• Opportunities for internships to gain hands-on industry experience

 Featured Experiences

-• Co-op and internship opportunities to gain practical experience in the writing industry
+• Co-op and internship opportunities for practical experience in the writing industry

-• Workshop-style classes that foster a collaborative learning environment
+• Workshop-style classes that foster a supportive community of writers

-• Personalized feedback from instructors to enhance writing skills
+• Personalized feedback from published authors and experienced instructors

 Career Options